989x/port-scanning/README.md

   - **File Descriptor (FD)**, **Type**, **Device**, **Size/Offset**, **Node**, and **Port Name**.
 - **Commands Used**: Utilizes `lsof` and optionally `ss` to gather port and process information.
 - **Platform Compatibility**: Primarily optimized for Ubuntu but compatible with other Linux distributions.
-- **Summarized Output**: Provides a footer summary of total active connections.
+- **Summarized Output**: Provides a summary section including total active processes, execution time, and timestamp.

 ## Project Structure